pilegard/cogfoundations/docs/09-reasoning.md

 The representativeness heuristic also leads to errors in reasoning in cases where the [conjunction rule] is violated.
 This rule states that the conjunction of two events is never more likely to be the case than the single events alone.
 An example for this is the case of the feminist bank teller [@Tversky1983].
 If we are introduced to a woman who is very interested in women’s rights and has participated in many political activities in college, and we are to decide whether it is more likely that she is a bank teller or a feminist bank teller, we are drawn to conclude the latter as the facts we have learned about her resemble the event of a feminist bank teller more than the event of only being a bank teller.

 However, it is in fact more likely that somebody is just a bank teller than it is that someone is a feminist in addition to being a bank teller.
-This effect is illustrated in Figure 7, where the green square, which stands for just being a bank teller, is much larger and thus more probable than the smaller orange square, which displays the conjunction of bank tellers and feminists, which is a subset of bank tellers.
+This effect is illustrated in (\@ref(fig:fig9.6)), where the green square, which stands for just being a bank teller, is much larger and thus more probable than the smaller orange square, which displays the conjunction of bank tellers and feminists, which is a subset of bank tellers.

 #### Confirmation bias {-}